-- 9:30 12:00 Theory and practices via zoom - 13:00 17:00 Exercises (see webpage) via discord
+9:30 - 12:00 - Theory and practices - zoom

+13:00 - 17:00 - Mandatory and optional exercises available on webpage - discord

-Important: M.Sc. and B.Sc. students need to send scripts with solutions for all mandatory exercises by the end of the day to courses@costalab.org
+Important: M.Sc. and B.Sc. students need to send scripts with solutions for all mandatory exercises by the end of the day to courses@costalab.org finite set of well defined and unambiguous commands to solve a task.